 Observers are individuals who are interested in downloading the Openn App and watching the Openn Negotiation process you are conducting.
 Observers is an excellent marketing tool for you to generate interest in the property, and attract both potential buyers and potential sellers.
 When listing an Openn Negotiation, you will receive 400 complimentary Observer tokens, valued at $800.
 These can be sent to your database, particularly those who may be interested in buying the property, or those who have a similar property and might be considering selling.
 The property will also be exposed to potential buyers and sellers who you may not be aware of, who download the Openn App and pay $2 to watch the Openn Negotiation.

-No. If the Agent or the Seller does not want to run a reducing auction during the campaign stage using the Buy it Now function, they simply do not fill in these fields when setting up the Openn Negotiation.
+No. If the Agent or the Seller does not want to run a reducing auction during the campaign stage using the Buy it Now function, they simply do not select it when when setting up the Openn Negotiation.

 Yes.
 You set the Buy it Now start price and the Buy it Now end price before the Campaign Bidding Stage starts.
 At any time you may remove the Buy it Now price simply by removing it from the Agents screen.